 Before taking Premarin, tell your doctor if you are taking any other medication, including those bought over the counter without a prescription.
 In particular, tell your doctor if you are taking any of the following:

 HRT is the most accessible and effective treatment for the symptoms of menopause.
-It can be accessed on prescription through the NHS and online at Dr Felix.
-Herbal supplements are another popular choice for relieving symptoms such as hot flushes and mood swings, although their effectiveness in unknown.
+It can be accessed on prescription through Dr Felix.
+Herbal supplements are another popular choice for relieving symptoms such as hot flushes and mood swings, although their effectiveness is unknown.
 It is important to speak to a doctor or pharmacist about the contents and effects of herbal supplements before trying them.

 HRT is available in many different forms and brands, and your doctor will be able to help you choose which is right for you.
-Premarin is an oestrogen-only type of HRT and is therefore only suitable for use in women who have had a hysterectomy, have an IUS fitted, or who are regularly taking a progesterone supplement.
-Elleste Solo is the other oral form of oestrogen-only HRT available form Dr Felix, and is also available in the form of transdermal patches.
-Elleste Solo MX80, Elleste Solo MX40 and Evorel patches are applied to the skin and changed twice a week, by passing the digestive system and transferring an oestrogen supplement directly to the bloodstream.
+Premarin is an oestrogen-only type of HRT and is therefore only suitable for use in women who have had a hysterectomy, have a Mirena coil (IUS) fitted, or who are regularly taking a progestogen supplement.
+Elleste Solo is another form of oestrogen-only HRT available from Dr Felix and is available in tablet (Elleste Solo) or patch form (Elleste Solo MX80, Elleste Solo MX40).
+Evorel patches are also available.

 Making a few simple lifestyle changes can help you to manage the symptoms of menopause, as well as increasing the effectiveness of HRT.
 Cutting down on caffeine, alcohol and spicy food can help reduce the impact of hot flushes, as can quitting smoking.
 To keep your bones healthy and strong, exercise regularly and increase your intake of vitamin D, which is vital in the production of calcium.
 For those experiencing vaginal dryness, a range of moisturisers and lubricants can be purchased from any pharmacy with the advice of a pharmacist.

-Hot flushes are a common symptom of menopause which, for some women, can be unbearable.
+Hot flushes are one of the most common symptoms of menopause which, for some women, can be unbearable.
 Experts believe they are caused by the drop in oestrogen levels, which causes the hypothalamus (the part of the brain which regulates body temperature) to detect too much heat.
 The hypothalamus then signals the heart rate to rise and blood vessels to dilate in order to dissipate the heat, resulting in a feeling of overwhelming heat and sweats.

 By supplementing the body’s natural oestrogen levels, Premarin prevents oestrogen levels from falling and effectively prevents hot flushes.

 A drop in oestrogen levels can cause some women to lose their sex drive.
-The symptoms of menopause are different for everyone, but supplementing oestrogen is a recommended way of preventing the drop in libido that accompanies menopause.
+The symptoms of menopause are different for everyone, but supplementing oestrogen may aid in boosting your libido.